occiware/occiware-ozwillo/README.md

 3. In the Docker designer of ozwillo-datacore-cluster.docker, right-click on the linkeddatadevlocal VM , and click on Docker Execute > Start (We don't use Startall since we want to control the start order of the VMs to ensure they have the proper IPs set).
 Wait until the VM has been created (the loading screen will disappear, and its block will become green).

+4. Now shut down the VM so that we can change its alloted RAM : right-click on the linkeddatadevlocal VM , and click on Docker Execute > Stop.
+You will need to open the Virtualbox GUI and setup the alloted RAM: right-click on the VM > Configuration > System > Slide the memory cursor to 4096Mo > Validate with OK.
+Then go start again the VM in the Docker Designer as explained in step 3.

-4. Start each of the following containers manually from the Docker-Studio **in the following order** (right-click on the container block, then click on Docker Execute > Start):
+5. Start each of the following containers manually from the Docker-Studio **in the following order** (right-click on the container block, then click on Docker Execute > Start):

 	+ ozwillo-mongo-1, then 2, and finally, 3
 	+ ozwillo-datacore-1